gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 EMIT CHANGES;
 ```

-Insert a new message into the `transaction_s` stream
+In the 2nd terminal, insert a new message into the `transaction_s` stream

 ```sql
 INSERT INTO transaction_s (email_address, tx_id, card_number, timestamp, amount)
 VALUES ('peter.muster@acme.com', '05ed7709-8a18-4e0d-9608-27894750bd43', '352642227248344', FROM_UNIXTIME(UNIX_TIMESTAMP()), 99.95);
 ```
+and you should see the result of the join in the 1st terminal windw.

+If we are happy with the result, we can materialized it by a CSAS (CREATE STREAM AS SELECT) Statement.

 ```sql
 CREATE STREAM transaction_customer_s